this-is-angular/angular-guides/testing/types-of-software-testing.md

 ---
 contributors: Christian Janker
 ---
+Have in mind.
+This is a first draft.
+That covers mainly thoughts that popped into my mind.

+# Motivation to testing
+Before we deep dive into the technical bits an pieces of testing your Angular application, we have to go through some basic points.

+- If you ever have to convince somebody to write tests?
+Colleagues, yourself.
+Please read on.
+- If you ever have to convince your managers that testing is important?
+Please read on.
+- If you think testing is a waste of time?
+Please read on.
+- If you hate your tests?
+Please read on.
+- If you don't know what to test?
+Please read on.
+- If you do testing, but it doesn't feel quite right the way you do it.
+Please read on.

+It seems testing is not very popular amongst us (frontend) developers.
+At least I made this experience, basically with every project I was involed in.
+But why is this the case?

+Why is testing such a burden for us?
+Why do we test at all?

+Every professional developer knows, at least somewhere back in his/her mind, that testing and writing test is a essential part of their daily development life.
+That's what we have learned.

+Good developers write tests!

+NOPE

+Good developers write good tests

+What are good tests?

+Testing behaviour not implementation details!

+Clean, readable test!

+Good Case
+Bad Case
+Edge Case

+Avoid False Positives
+Avoid False Negatives

+## Confidence
+The most important point.
+Not only during development we assure that we develop our application correctly

+## Speed

 # Types of software testing
 Some types of testing are not relevant to Angular projects, but maybe there are parallels to be drawn.

+## Unit Testing

+## Integration Testing

+## End to End Testing

 ## Suggested resources
 - [Angular.io: Testing guide](https://angular.io/guide/testing)